iris3th/save-the-trees/README.md

 ## save-the-trees

-#### The idea is to resurrect old hardware, upgrade if possible, and reinstall / reflash its OS to the newest version available - Mainly with linux / android, so this way old hardware will not end up in the landfill.
+#### The idea is to resurrect old hardware, upgrade if possible, and reinstall / reflash it's OS to linux or android.

+The main intent is to save the environment and give away old hardware with new software.

 This repository is to track what was done and what were the solutions.

-Contributors welcome, Please only use tips / tricks from this repository with your own risk.
+Contributors welcome, Please only use tips / tricks from this repository at your own risk.